Study Permit

 The application fee is $150 CDN and must be paid when applying.
 Some applicants may also be required to pay the biometrics fee ($85 CDN).

-NOTE: When you apply for a study permit you will automatically be considered for a visa or eTA without having to apply separately.
+NOTE: When you apply for a study permit, you will automatically be considered for a visa or eTA without applying separately.

-If you will be applying online (regular stream application or through the Student Direct Stream (SDS)), you will need to create an IRCC account (GC Key).
+If you will be applying online, you will need to create an IRCC account (GC Key).

 U of A Study Permit Webinar (video)

-If you will be submitting an online study permit application under the regular stream (non-SDS), we strongly advise you to watch our instructional video to understand the online process and learn tips on making your application stronger.
+We strongly advise you to watch our instructional video to understand the online process and learn tips on strengthening your application.

 Can I apply for a Study Permit at the Port of Entry (POE)?